 What is Google Analytics?

-Google Analytics, or GA, is an analytics tool that gives you an extremely in-depth look at your website and/or app performance.
+Google Analytics, or GA, is a free analytics tool that gives you an in-depth look at your website and/or app performance.
 It integrates with Google's marketing and advertising platforms and products (including Google Ads, Search Console, and Data Studio) making it a popular choice for anyone using multiple Google tools.